jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 $ docker volume create mysql_config
 ```

-3. Create a network that can be used to connection MySQL to Python application
+3. Create a network that can be used to connect MySQL to Python application

 ```bash
 $ docker network create mysqlnet